uqzhichen/uqzhichen.github.io/_pages/about.md

 My research centers around developing generalizable and applicable machine learning/deep learning approaches.
 For fundemental research, I mainly explore the field of computer vision and zero-shot learning.
 For applicable research, I collaborate with researchers from various sectors, including smart farming, health care and transport.

+I am now looking for highly motivated Ph.D. students working on computer vision and related areas.
+The University of Queensland ranks in the top 50 as measured by the Performance Ranking of Scientific Papers for World Universities.
+The University also ranks 40 in the QS World University Rankings and 41 in the US News Best Global Universities Rankings.
+The University of Queensland is the best in Australia according to the Australian Financial Review (AFR), which has now ranked UQ in the #1 position for 2 consecutive years.